 There is a hugely impressive range of modern and vintage microphones including Sony, DPA, Neumann, AKG, Beyer, Shure, Royer, Earthworks, Sennheiser, Audix, Wasaphone, Oktava, Sontronics and Yamaha Sub-Kick etc.

 This is a stand-out mic collection which caters for all recording situations.
-We would be surprised if any comparable studio has a better range.

 Across the mix buss - SSL fusion, G-master buss compressor, Pendulum PL2 Analogue Limiter etc